ZhenbangYou/SysY-Front-End/README.md

 ## What Does "One Pass" Indicate
   - The input file will be read only once.
   - No code is stored.
 In other words, target code is emitted once it is generated.
-Only simple (array) data structures will be stored like subscripts of array accesses.
+Only simple (vector) data structures will be stored like subscripts of arrays and parameter lists of function calls (actually, only in these two places are vector data structures used).

 ## Uniqueness
 Distinct from the designs of my classmates, mine is the so-called "one-pass intermediate code generator" which I believe is exactly the pattern used in the industry to build a front end.